Sukumar Ray: Early years

 Born in the era which can be called the pinnacle of the Bengal Renaissance, he grew up in an environment that fostered his literary talents.
+He befriended the likes of Jagdish Chandra Bose, Acharya Prafulla Chandra Ray, and one of his biggest influencers, his father's friend, Rabindranath Tagore.
 His father was a writer of stories and popular science; painter and illustrator; musician and composer of songs; a technologist and hobbyist astronomer.
 Upendrakishore was also a close friend of Rabindranath Tagore, who directly influenced Sukumar.
-Among other family friends were Jagadish Chandra Bose, Prafulla Chandra Roy, Atul Prasad Sen etc. Upendrakishore studied the technology of blockmaking, conducted experiments, and set up a business of making blocks.
+Among other family friends were scientists Jagadish Chandra Bose, Prafulla Chandra Ray, composer Atul Prasad Sen etc. Upendrakishore studied the technology of blockmaking, conducted experiments, and set up a business of making blocks.
 The firm M/s U. Ray & Sons, where Sukumar and his younger brother Subinay were involved.
 His sister, Shukhalata Rao, became a social worker and children's book author.
 Like his father, Ray also had a close acquaintance with Rabindranath Tagore.

 Education and profession

 In 1906, Ray graduated with double Honours in Physics and Chemistry from the Presidency College, then affiliated with the University of Calcutta.
 Before that, he attended City College School, Surya Sen Street along with his classmate who inspired his famous funny character "Pagla Dashu", which appeared in several of his penned stories.
 He was trained in photography and printing technology in England at the School of Photo-Engraving and Lithography, London, and was a pioneer of photography and lithography in India.
 While in England, he also delivered lectures about the songs of Rabindranath before Tagore won the Nobel Prize.
 Meanwhile, Sukumar had also drawn acclaim as an illustrator.
 As a technologist, he also developed new methods of halftone blockmaking, and technical articles about this were published in journals in England.
 The Penrose Annual published two articles by Ray.
 While in the United Kingdom, he joined the Royal Photographic Society in 1912 and remained a member until his death, gaining his Fellowship in 1922.